It would become an iconic moment in sports history and the American Civil Rights Movement.

 Smith’s “Silent Gesture” propelled him into the spotlight as a human rights spokesman, activist, and symbol of African-American pride at home and abroad.
 “I was cheered by some, jeered by others, and ignored by many more,” said Smith, “but I made a commitment to dedicate my life, even at great personal risk, to champion the cause of oppressed people.”

-Following the games of the 19th Olympiad, Smith played professional football with the Cincinnati Bengals, and went on to become an Assistant Professor of Physical Education at Oberlin College, where he also coached track and field, football and basketball, and served as Athletic Director.
-He became a member of the National Track and Field Hall of Fame in 1978 and served on the coaching staff of the 1995 World Indoor Championship team in Barcelona, Spain.
-He retired in 2005 from Santa Monica College where he was a faculty member and coach for 27 years.
+Following the Olympiad, Smith went on to play professional football with the Cincinnati Bengals, and became an Assistant Professor of Physical Education at Oberlin College, where he also coached track and field, football and basketball, and served as Athletic Director.
+Smith became a member of the National Track and Field Hall of Fame in 1978 and served on the coaching staff of the 1995 World Indoor Championship team in Barcelona, Spain.
+In 2005, he retired from Santa Monica College where he was a faculty member and coach for 27 years.

-He continues to work with youth in retirement through his foundation, the Tommie Smith Youth Initiative, which includes training clinics, track meets, and educational programs to promote heath, wellness and fight childhood obesity.
+Working with youth in retirement through his foundation, the Tommie Smith Youth Initiative, Smith inspires athletes through training clinics, track meets, and educational programs to promote heath, wellness and fight childhood obesity.

 The Goddard College Presidential Award for Activism recognizes alumni who have made significant contributions in the field of social justice and who embody the mission and values of Goddard College.